 Yes.
 The Balsells Foundation has provided mobility support for a few students each year to do their final-year undergraduate or master’s projects with faculty members in the College of Engineering and Applied Science at the University of Colorado Boulder, and additional students may be accommodated if they have their own financial support for transportation and living expenses.
 Contact Karey Sabol at email@example.com if you are interested in this possibility.
 The program is for students who subsequently intend to apply for the Balsells Graduate Fellowship Program.

-There are currently at least five Balsells Graduate Fellowships for new students each year at the University of Colorado Boulder, including three in the call issued by the Generalitat and two others.
+There are currently at least seven Balsells Graduate Fellowships for new students each year at the University of Colorado Boulder, including five in the call issued by the Generalitat and two others.

 July-December: Students apply to CU graduate school